adamshostack/conflictmodeling/2-Threats/README.md

      1. Full nudity with consent of the model
      2. breasts/breastfeeding/female-presenting breasts
      3. Lack of burqa or other covering
+     4. Unclothed children
+          a.
+In art (eg, Led Zeppelin Houses of the Holy album cover; Ruebens, The Holy Family with Saints Francis and Anne and the Infant Saint John the Baptist)
+          b.
+In family photos
 2. Symbols
      1. Swastikas (banned in Germany, offensive in other places, sacred to Hindus)
      2. Controversial (eg, Confederate flags)